-SIGNIFICANT audit risk Account balances effected Summary of findings Pension liabilities Pension liabilities £44,860K PY £44,129K The net pension liability represents a material element of the Authority's balance sheet.
-The Authority is an admitted body of Surrey Pension Fund, which had its last triennial valuation completed as at 31 March 2016.
+SIGNIFICANT audit risk Account balances effected Summary of findings Pension assets and liabilities Net liability £44.8m PY £44.1m The net pension liability represents a material element of the Authority's balance sheet.
+The Authority is an admitted body of the Surrey Pension Fund, which had its last triennial valuation completed as at 31 March 2016.
 This forms an integral basis of the valuation as at 31 March 2018.
-The valuation of the Local Government Pension Scheme relies on a number of assumptions, most notably around the actuarial assumptions, and actuarial methodology which results in the Authority's overall valuation.
-There are financial assumptions and demographic assumptions used in the calculation of the Authority's valuation, such as the discount rate, inflation rates, mortality rates etc. The assumptions should also reflect the profile of the Authority's employees, and should be based on appropriate data.
+Valuation of the Local Government Pension Scheme relies on assumptions, most notably actuarial assumptions, and actuarial methodology which results in the Authority's overall valuation.
+There are financial assumptions and demographic assumptions used in the calculation of the Authority's valuation, such as the discount rate, inflation rates, mortality rates etc. Assumptions should reflect the profile of the Authority's employees and should be based on appropriate data.
 The basis of the assumptions is derived on a consistent basis year to year, or updated to reflect any changes.
 There is a risk that the assumptions and methodology used in the valuation of the Authority's pension obligation are not reasonable.
 This could have a material impact to net pension liability accounted for in the financial statements.
-As part of our work we reviewed the controls that the Authority has in place over the information sent to the Scheme Actuary.
-We liaised with the auditors of the Pension Fund to gain an understanding of the effectiveness of the controls operated by the Pension Fund.
-This included consideration of the processes and controls with respect to the assumptions used in the valuation.
-We reviewed the appropriateness of the key assumptions included within the valuation and, compared them to expected ranges.
-We also reviewed the methodology applied in the valuation by the actuary.
-In addition, we reviewed the overall Actuarial valuation and considered the disclosure implications in the financial statements.
-We have set out our view of the assumptions used in valuing pension assets and liabilities at page 16.
-We have received a response from the Pension Fund auditor to the letter sent by KPMG requesting information under the PSAA regulations.
-This identified one misstatement relating to a £389k unadjusted error on benefits payable at a fund level (not specific to the Authority).
+As part of our work we reviewed controls that the Authority has in place over the information sent directly to the Scheme Actuary.
+We liaised with the auditors of the Pension Fund to gain an understanding of the effectiveness of controls operated by the Pension Fund.
+This included consideration of the process and controls with respect to the assumptions used in the valuation.
+We reviewed the appropriateness of key assumptions in the valuation, compared them to expected ranges, and consider the need to make use of a KPMG actuary.
+We reviewed the methodology applied in the valuation by the actuary.
+In addition, we reviewed the overall Actuarial valuation and consider the disclosure implications in the financial statements.
+No exceptions were identified.
+We have set out our view of the assumptions used in valuing pension assets and liabilities at page 13.